vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/discounts.rst

 ======================

-If you seldom use discounts, applying manual ones might be the easiest solution for your Point of Sale.
+If you seldom use discounts, applying manual ones might be the easiest solution for your Điểm bán hàng.

 You can either apply a discount on the whole order or on specific products inside an order.